List of Miraculous: Tales of Ladybug & Cat Noir characters: Rose Lavillant / Pigella

 Rose Lavillant / Pigella (voiced by Erin Fitzgerald in Season 1 in the English dub, Reba Buhr from Season 2 in the English dub and Jessie Lambotte in the French version) is a student at Collège Françoise Dupont.
 She is best friends and in a relationship with Juleka Couffaine.
 She also suffers from an unknown chronic illness.

 She sometimes uses the Pig Miraculous to transform into "Pigella".
 Her weapon is a tambourine and her special power "Gift" creates a gift box that opens to reveal an image of the target's deepest wish.

 Her villain form was Princess Fragrance, a perfume-themed villain who could brainwash people with her perfume.
 She has sometimes teamed up with Lady Wifi and Reflekta, and once with Horrificator and Timebreaker to form the Gang of Secrets.

 Mylène Haprèle / Polymouse

 Mylène Haprèle / Polymouse (voiced by Jessica Gee-George in the English dub and Jessie Lambotte in the French version) is a meek and cordial student at Collège Françoise Dupont.
 She is an activist and also Ivan's girlfriend.

 Using the Mouse Miraculous, she can transform into "Polymouse".
 Her weapon is a jump rope and her special power Multitude allows her to simultaneously shrink and duplicate herself.

-Her villain form was Horrificator, a slimy monster that could increase in size by feeding on people's fear.
+Her villain form was Horrificator, a slimy monster who can grow in size by feeding on fear.
 She has also teamed up with Lady Wifi, Reflekta, Princess Fragrance, and Timebreaker as the Gang of Secrets.

 Ivan Bruel / Minotaurox

 Ivan Bruel / Minotaurox (voiced by Max Mittelman in season 2 in the English dub and Franck Tordjman in the French version) is a tough-looking but a kind student at Collège Françoise Dupont.

 Using the Ox Miraculous, he can transform into "Minotaurox".
 His weapon is a hammer and his special power Resistance renders him invulnerable to physical attacks and other superpowers.

 He is in a relationship with Mylène.
-It is later revealed that his father was the supervillain El Toro.
+It is later revealed that his father Raul was the supervillain El Toro.
 However, Ivan wished to not be like his father.
 After his father's akumatization and Ladybug's encouragement, Ivan stood up to him and encouraged him as Minotaurox to change his ways.

 His villain form was Stoneheart, a giant rock monster who grew bigger whenever he was hit.